techidaily/site-games-able/source/_posts/fixing-minecraft-launcher-error-0x803f8001-on-windows-devices.md

  Before running the SFC scan, it's a good idea to run a DISM scan beforehand.
 The DISM scan will fix any errors related to the SFC tool, so it's good to double-check that the SFC tool is operating properly before performing a scan.

- Check out[how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) for further instructions on how to perform both scans.
+ Check out [how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) for further instructions on how to perform both scans.

 ## 11\.
 Update Windows

  Alternatively, updating your copy of Windows may also fix the issue.
-Check out[how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) for more information.
+Check out [how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) for more information.

 ## Get the Minecraft Launcher Error 0x803f8001 Fixed